 Finally, online programs are often more affordable than on-campus programs.
 Many schools offer discounted tuition rates for online students.
 Plus, distance learners typically save on costs associated with transportation and housing.
 Online students may also earn an income while completing their degree.
 Students who earn one of the best degrees online in Washington often increase their earning potential while meeting other obligations.

-The following list ranks the best online colleges in Washington state for 2021.
+The following list ranks the best online colleges in Washington state.
 The ranking features high-quality, accredited institutions and includes some of the most affordable online degrees in Washington.
 Prospective students can use this list to find programs that fit their budget and career goals.

 Washington State University